9th December 2019

 Using a live pitch, we asked Max to create some sketches for a prospective sustainable fashion brand client that uses hemp instead of cotton.
 (It’s more durable, so there’s less waste.)
 We tend to work on Cintiq tablets, so it’s been really interesting to see how younger animators and illustrators are utilising new, more agile technologies to produce work.

-“Kong Studios have supported a range of trainees from different backgrounds and ages to develop their animation skills but also their professional soft skills which are essential to succeeding in the creative sector.
-It’s great to have in borough support from small businesses looking to grow their organisation and give back to the next generation of creatives.”
+Michael Christov, Future Creatives Project Officer, said of the collaboration to date, “Kong Studios have supported a range of trainees from different backgrounds and ages to develop their animation skills, but also their professional soft skills which are essential to succeeding in the creative sector.
+It’s great to have support from small businesses in the borough looking to grow their organisation and give back to the next generation of creatives.”

 We look forward to welcoming (future) Future Creatives in 2020!